Ventura Publisher

-Ventura Publisher was the first popular desktop publishing package for IBM PC compatible computers running the GEM extension to the DOS operating system.
+Ventura Publisher was the first popular desktop publishing package for IBM PC compatible computers.
 The software was originally developed by Ventura Software, a small software company founded by John Meyer, Don Heiskell, and Lee Jay Lorenzen, all of whom met while working at Digital Research.
-It ran under an included run-time copy of Digital Research's GEM.
+Ventura Publisher uses the GUI features provided by Digital Research's GEM, a runtime system of which is included with the software.

 History

-The first version of Ventura Publisher was released in 1986, with worldwide distribution by Xerox.
+The first version of Ventura Publisher was released in late 1986, with worldwide distribution by Xerox.
 Xerox would later purchase all rights to the source code from Ventura Software in 1990.

 Ventura Publisher had some text editing and line drawing capabilities of its own, but it was designed to interface with a wide variety of word processing and graphics programs rather than to supplant them.
-To that end, text was stored in, loaded from, and saved back to word processor files in the native formats of a variety of word processors, including WordPerfect, Wordstar, and early versions of Microsoft Word, rather than being incorporated into the chapter files.
+To that end, text was stored in, loaded from, and saved back to word processor files in the native formats of a variety of word processors, including WordPerfect, WordStar, and early versions of Microsoft Word, rather than being incorporated into the chapter files.
 This allowed users to continue using their favorite word processors for major text changes, spelling checks, and so forth.
 Paragraphs other than default body text were tagged with descriptive tagnames that were entirely user-defined, and characters and attributes that have no native equivalent in a given word processor were represented with standardized sequences of characters.
 When working with the files outside of Ventura Publisher, these paragraph tags and special character and attribute codes could be freely changed, the same as any other text.
 These tags looked very much like HTML tags.

 Ventura Publisher was the first major typesetting program to incorporate the concept of an implicit "underlying page" frame, and one of the first to incorporate a strong "style sheet" concept.
 It produced documents with a high degree of internal consistency, unless specifically overridden by the user.
 Its concepts of free-flowing text, paragraph tagging, and codes for attributes and special characters anticipated similar concepts inherent in HTML and XML.
 Likewise, its concept of "publication" files that tie together "chapter" files gave it the ability to handle documents hundreds (or even thousands) of pages in length as easily as a four-page newsletter.

 The major strengths of the original DOS/GEM edition of Ventura Publisher were: